If you have some cannabis seeds lying around, you’re probably wondering how long you can expect them to last.

 Cannabis seeds can last for a very long time if they are stored in the correct conditions.
 The ideal storage temperature for cannabis seeds is between 7-10°C (45-50°F), with a humidity level of around 55%.
 Under these conditions, your cannabis seeds should last for many years.

 If you are planning on germinating your seeds at some point in the future, it is worth testing a few to check their viability first.
-The best way to do this is to place the seeds in a cup of water overnight.
-After 24 hours, check to see if any of the seeds have sunk to the bottom of the cup.
-If they have, this indicates that they are still viable and should germinate successfully.

 How To Tell If Your Cannabis Seeds Are Still Good